thangarajdeivasikamani/YOLOV5-Custom-data-Fashion/README.md

-# YOLOV5-Custom-data- Object Dtecttion : Fashion Dataset
+# YOLOV5-Custom-data- Object Dtection : Fashion Dataset
 This repo contain the jupyter notebook to train the custom model using YOLOV5 and also detect the objects based on YOLOV5 Flask application

 Data URL: